-Connect and configure the link between RTX1 and RTX2 as shown in the figure.
+Connect and configure the link between RTX1/ RTX2 and the uplink.
 Run OSPF (as before) internally in both ASs.

 Set your AS number as given in the topology map using routing-options autonoumous-system.
+The AS number of the uplink is 65000 and its IPv4 address 192.71.24.62

-Configure an external BGP group on the border routers RTX1 and RTX2 as shown in Figure 4.
+Configure an external BGP group on the border router as shown in Figure 4.

-Your basic EBGP configuration should look something like the following:
+Your basic EBGP configuration should look something like the following: protocols {

 '''

-protocols {

 bgp {

 group EXTERN {

 type external;

 family inet {

 any;

 }

 peer-as XXX;

-export MYNETWORK; # later neighbour 192.168.X.X;
+export MYNETWORK; # later

+neighbour XXX;

 }

 }

+}

 '''

-Ensure that the link between the AS:s is distributed into OSPF.
+Ensure that the link between to the uplink is distributed into OSPF.
 Why?